dawngerpony/nutch-elasticsearch/README.md

 Check the following:
 * Your elasticsearch configuration is correct.
-* Your firewall is disabled:
+* Your firewall is disabled.
 * Your elasticsearch server is using multicast.

         sudo service iptables stop